neovim/neovim-ruby/README.md

 Ruby bindings for [Neovim](https://github.com/neovim/neovim).

 *Warning*: This project is currently incomplete and unstable.
-It likely doesn't support any platform besides OS X.

 ## Installation